gkorpal/gkorpal.github.io/_quantum/isogeny.md

 ## Commutative supersingular isogeny Diffie–Hellman (CSIDH; pronounced "sea-side")
-It was introduced by [W. Castryck, T. Lange, C. Martindale, L. Panny, and J. Renes](https://eprint.iacr.org/2018/383) in 2018 and uses the subring of $$\mathbb F_p$$-rational endomorphisms of supersingular elliptic curves, instead of the full ring of endomorphisms, which is an order $$O$$ in an imaginary quadratic field.
-Moreover, the ideal-class group $$\mathrm{cl}(O)$$ is commutative, unlike the full ring of endomorphisms.
+It was introduced by [W. Castryck, T. Lange, C. Martindale, L. Panny, and J. Renes](https://eprint.iacr.org/2018/383) in 2018 and uses the subring of $\mathbb F_p$-rational endomorphisms of supersingular elliptic curves, instead of the full ring of endomorphisms, which is an order $O$ in an imaginary quadratic field.
+Moreover, the ideal-class group $\mathrm{cl}(O)$ is commutative, unlike the full ring of endomorphisms.
 This is an efficient variant of the [Couveignes-Rostovtsev–Stolbunov (CRS) scheme](https://eprint.iacr.org/2006/145) for which [the commutativity of ideal-class group](https://arxiv.org/abs/1012.4019) leads to a subexponential attack using the quantum algorithms by [G. Kuperberg](https://arxiv.org/abs/quant-ph/0302112) and [O. Regev](https://arxiv.org/abs/quant-ph/0406151) from 2004.
 The CSIDH also motivated the introduction of a new isogeny-based signature schemes like [SeaSign](https://eprint.iacr.org/2018/824) and [Commutative supersingular isogeny based Fiat-Shamir signatures (CSI-FiSH; pronounced "sea-fish")](https://eprint.iacr.org/2019/498).

 ### References
 1. T. Lange, [(C)SIDH](https://www.hyperelliptic.org/tanja/teaching/isogeny-school21/) (Bonus: [L. Panny's notes](https://yx7.cc/docs/misc/isog_bristol_notes.pdf) and [Martindale-Panny article](https://www.martindale.info/car_article.pdf))